News17 December 2018Brussels, BelgiumAgriculture and Rural Development

 Four groups of young farmers, two drawn from the EU and two from China, had the chance to travel to each other's countries.
 During their visit, the European group was introduced to the innovative work being carried out by the Zhuang City Centre for Agricultural Sciences, which has been developing new and futuristic soilless farming techniques.
-Monika Linkowska, a participant from Poland said, “I was impressed by the state-of-the art demonstration and research centres, dairy and pig farms, tea, mango and dragon fruit plantations and food processing companies we visited.”
+Monika Linkowska, a participant from Poland said,

 The young farmers also explored different techniques for reducing pesticide and fertiliser use, including the use of organic farming methods.